grscheller/fpinScala3Stdlib/README.md

 #### 2023-07-04:

 Previously got through Chapter 9, Parsor Combinators, on my own.
-I last worked on it Jul 17, 2021 when I updated for use with Scala 3.
+I last worked on this material Jul 17, 2021 when I updated it for use with Scala 3.
 The last version of this is contained in the exercises branch of this repo.
-Its development history is contained in my grscheller/scheller-linux-archive repo.
+Its development history is contained in the GIT history of my grscheller/scheller-linux-archive repo.
 I intially started work on it Apr 10, 2016.